Author: Yambilla (contributed by Joy Blankson-Hemans)

 - They can be used in agriculture for spraying herbicides and controlling pests

-- Drones can be used for delivery of medical supplies – recently introduced in Ghana
+- Drones can be used for the delivery of medical supplies – recently introduced in Ghana

 - In Canada, drones are used for courier services; delivering supplies to remote areas